MikroElektronika/mikrosdk_click_v2/clicks/rs232toi2c/README.md

 ## Example Description

-> This example demonstrates the use of an RS232 to I2C click board by showing the communication between the two click board configured as a receiver and transmitter.
+> This example demonstrates the use of an RS232 to I2C Click board by showing the communication between the two Click board configured as a receiver and transmitter.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration which sets the default UART configuration with 9600 baud rate.
+> Initializes the driver and performs the Click default configuration which sets the default UART configuration with 9600 baud rate.

 ```c